 Thomas M. Hennigan was appointed as our Chief Financial Officer in March 2018 and our Chief Risk Officer in 2016.
 Mr. Hennigan also serves as the chief financial officer of BDC II since March 2018, and the chief risk officer of TCG BDC II and TCG BDC III since April 2017.
 He has been our Head of Underwriting and Portfolio Management since inception.
 In addition, Mr. Hennigan serves as the Chief Risk Officer for Carlyle Direct Lending.
 Prior to the completion of the NFIC Acquisition in June 2017, Mr. Hennigan served as the chief risk officer of NFIC.
 Mr. Hennigan may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
 Prior to joining Carlyle in 2011, Mr. Hennigan was a senior vice president and head of underwriting and portfolio management for Churchill Financial LLC, which he joined in 2006.
-In this role, Mr. Hennigan was responsible for managing Churchill Financial's underwriting and portfolio review meetings.
+In this role, Mr. Hennigan was responsible for managing Churchill Financial's underwriting and portfolio management activities, including supervising the professionals involved in the underwriting process and overseeing the firm's regular portfolio review meetings.
 Mr. Hennigan joined Churchill Financial from GE Corporate Financial Services.
 During his four years at GE, Mr. Hennigan had underwriting and portfolio management responsibilities in the Global Sponsor Finance Group and in the Global Media and Communications Group.
 Mr. Hennigan began his career with Wachovia Securities, Inc. in 1998, where he worked in middle market investment banking and loan syndications.